EirEoin/Graphic-Designer/README.md

 [![Checkout Page CRUD]](static/images/CRUD/Checkout-CRUD.png)

+# Bugs 🪲

+* Problem : User Authentication Emails never received
+* Why : It was not configured correctly.
+* Solution ✅: check the configuration settings within the application to ensure that the email address being used is correct and that the email sending functionality is properly configured

+* Problem : Users cannot successfully complete the checkout process and receive an error message.
+* Cause : There is a bug in the Stripe API integration.
+* Solution ✅: The issue was identified by reviewing the Stripe API documentation and making adjustments to the API integration.
+The issue was fixed by ensuring the API key was correctly configured and that all necessary parameters were being passed to Stripe.

+* Problem :
+* Cause :
+* Solution :

+* Problem :
+* Cause :
+* Solution :

+* Problem :
+* Cause :
+* Solution :

 ## Validator Testing

 As a developer, I know how important it is to run tests and ensure that my HTML, CSS, and JavaScript code is error-free and meets industry standards.
 That's why I always make sure to run my code through validators before launching a project.
 Validators are tools that check the syntax and structure of my code to make sure it is correct and follows best practices.
 For HTML and CSS, I use the W3C Validator, which checks my code against the latest standards and guidelines.
 For JavaScript, I use the JSLint and JSHint validators, which help me catch common mistakes and ensure that my code is clean and efficient.
 By running my code through these validators, I can be confident that my projects will be reliable and well-built, and that they will work seamlessly on any device or browser.
 Overall, running tests and using validators is an essential step in the development process and helps me deliver high-quality projects to my clients.